LeonSimonLobo/C-Programs/README.md

 ## 🚀 About Me
-As of writing this, I am a 1st year B.Tech student in Artificial Intelligence at Sardar Vallabhbhai National Institute of Technology, Surat.
+As of typing this, I am a 1st year B.Tech student in Artificial Intelligence at Sardar Vallabhbhai National Institute of Technology, Surat.

-These are my first codes in C though i do have some experience in C++ from my 11th and 12th grade college classes.
+These are my first codes in C though I do have some experience in C++ from my 11th and 12th grade college classes.